 Install Conky Manager to configure it

-The best, easiest way to configure the hideousness on your desktop is via Conky Manager which is a GUI tool mean specifically for that.
+The best, easiest way to configure the hideousness on your desktop is via Conky Manager, a GUI tool meant specifically for that.
 Unfortunately, installing the manager is pretty problematic on Ubuntu 18.04.
 Earlier, you could simply add the Conky Manager PPA and install it using the Terminal.

 sudo apt-add-repository -y ppa:teejee2008/ppa